BibliographiesProject/Bibliographies/README.md

 <br />
 Mathematics Repository is currently out of focus<br />
 Physics Repository is currently the focus of the Admin<br />
-Engineering Repository is current Far Future Work in Progess once Physics and Mathematics Graduate Level Bibliographies are completed <br />
+Engineering Repository is current Far Future Work in Progress once Physics and Mathematics Graduate Level Bibliographies are completed <br />

 Requests are taken in the Discord Requests channel<br />